 After our pilgrimage to Machu Picchu, we returned to Cuzco and paused to catch our breath.
 Problem is, it’s not so easy to catch your breath in Cuzco.
 At an elevation of over 11,000 feet, just walking up a flight of stairs can leave you gasping for air.
 Many people who visit Cuzco also suffer the hangover-like symptoms of mild altitude sickness: headache, nausea, poor sleep.
 That’s why we got the hell out of Cuzco as soon as our plane arrived there from Lima, and hired a van to take us down to the Sacred Valley and on to Machu Picchu.
-At 8,000 feet, Machu Picchu still left us feeling a little short of breath, especially when we climbed another 1,000 feet to the peak of Huayna Picchu.
+At 8,000 feet, Machu Picchu still left us feeling a little short of breath.
 But for most people, the risk of altitude sickness is minimal until they get above 10,000 feet or so.
 That’s why it’s the time spent in Cuzco that causes visitors to the region so much trouble.

 So why spend time in Cuzco at all?
 Why not hightail it back to Lima, suck down a few pisco sours (the national cocktail) and nibble on some ceviche at sea-level, where God surely intended all people to live?
 Well, we did manage a bit of that, briefly.
 Lima is an awesome city deserving several days all to itself.
 But Cuzco has a lot to offer too, and even in the confines of our one-week trip, it made sense to hang there a while.